 This art course focuses on you working in the way an artist might work, developing your drawing skills, creative thinking and self-expression through art making.
 You will be introduced to established artists and use their practice to inspire you to create your own artworks.
 You will have the opportunity to work within a variety of mediums over the semester.
-You might create a painting, a sculpture or a print.
+You will create a painting, drawing and print.